-The loss of a family member is always a difficult time, but it can become even more distressing to learn that you have not been included in the family member’s Will.
+The loss of a family member is always a difficult time, and it can be distressing to learn that you have not been included in the family member’s will.
 Generally, a person may leave their assets to whomever they wish.
-However, the law recognises that there are those who relied on the deceased for support who can sometimes be unfairly left out of the deceased’s Will.
+However, the law recognises that there are may be people who have relied on the deceased for support, who can sometimes be unfairly left out of the will.
 Such people are able to make a claim so that their needs are adequately provided for.

 How do I challenge the deceased’s will?

-There are two main grounds for challenging the deceased’s Will or contest the Estate.
+There are two main grounds for challenging the deceased’s will or contesting the estate.
 These are:

 - Challenging the validity of the will – this may be on the basis that the will maker did not have the legal capacity to make the will, or didn’t understand what they were signing; or

 - A claim can be made under the Succession Act 2006 (NSW) on the basis that the will maker failed to provide for a family member where they had a moral obligation to do so.

 Under the Succession Act, only persons who qualify as eligible persons under the Act may apply to the court.
 There are seven categories of eligible persons, namely:

 - The wife or husband of the deceased when they died;

 - A person in a de facto relationship with the deceased when they died (including same sex partners);

 - Former wives and husbands of the deceased or former de facto partners of the deceased, who were receiving or were entitled to receive maintenance from the deceased when they died;